 that the Dow has been relatively unscathed.
 Other indices are following suit.

-For us binary options traders that try to put together a long term view of what is going on so that we can have a more effective short term approach to our trades, it’s tough to know what the Federal Reserve is going to do moving forward.
+For us traders that try to put together a long-term view of what is going on so that we can have a more effective short-term approach to our trades, it’s tough to know what the Federal Reserve is going to do moving forward.
 If the stock market is continuing to move ahead at such a torrid pace, it is realistic to expect another rate hike before the end of the year.
 With a new president in office, stocks have soared, and much of that is in response to the fact that President Trump is perceived as being good for business.

-While long term call options seem like the best choice, especially in the wake of a rate hike, it is hard to know exactly what to do.
+While long-term call options seem like the best choice, especially in the wake of a rate hike, it is hard to know exactly what to do.
 Yes, this seems like the best choice now, but if the Fed does take on a more proactive stance, it is tough to know exactly how that will impact the stock market.
 Keep your eyes open and be prepared to act when appropriate.
 Some analysts believe that the Fed is likely to raise the benchmark rate each of the remaining three quarters in 2017.
-While the last two rate hikes may not have had the desired impact, it is very likely that if they are to occur more frequently that this will change.
+While the last two rate hikes may not have had the desired impact, it is very likely that if they are to occur more frequently than this will change.
 Because the cost of borrowing is going up, companies eventually must slow down and start relying on what they have produced naturally.
-A viable long term trading strategy needs to take these things into account, all while looking at each short term opportunity that arises.
+A viable long-term trading strategy needs to take these things into account, all while looking at each short-term opportunity that arises.

 On a final note, if you use an automated trading service, be sure that the software you use is keeping up with the changing economic situation.
 Oftentimes trading robots rely on set technical indicators and do not take news or fundamental changes into account.